jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

    gcloud container clusters list

 After resizing the cluster, it may take a couple of minutes for the new cluster size to be reported back as the service is adding or removing nodes.
+You can find the true count of currently 'ready' nodes using ``kubectl get node`` to report the current ``Ready/NotReady`` status of all nodes in the cluster.

 .. note::